ryanvmai/ServerME/README.md

 # Philosophy

+> "Programming isn't about what you know; it's about what you can figure out.” — Chris Pine

 ## Server ME

 Server ME is an open-source JavaScript library built for beginners by beginners.
 It is targeted towards JavaScript developers who have little to no experience in back-end coding.
 As you use Server ME and learn more about back-end development, we encourage you to contribute to this library to make it better for other beginners learning JavaScript.